 Pelvic floor rehabilitation or re-education is serious.
 It is a big part of the treatment against effort, urge, or mixt incontinence.

-Pelvic floor re-education aims to teach women to localize their pelvic floor and contract it correctly.
+Pelvic floor therapy aims to teach women to localize their pelvic floor and contract it correctly.
 You may have heard of it?
 And you are wondering why your health professional insisted that much?

 You might already know that the pelvic floor, just like any other muscle, needs to be trained!
-And you probably know now that kegel exercises are important all along life!
+And you probably know now that KIegel exercises are important all along life!

-Discover the interview of Odile Bagot, gynecologist who tells us about pelvic floor and Emy.
+Discover the interview of Odile Bagot, gynecologist who tells us about the pelvic floor and Emy Kegel trainer.

 The case of Johanna, 27 years old, makes us be conscious that prevention is better than cure.
 Born in a family in which many women had pelvic floor surgery; Johanna should have trained her pelvic floor before pregnancy.
 She could have avoided few inconveniences which we all would like to avoid after giving birth.